yochaigal/cairn/wip/2e/character-creation.md

 ## Ability Scores

 - Player Characters (PCs) have just three attributes: **Strength (STR)**, **Dexterity (DEX)**, and **Willpower (WIL)**.
-- Roll 3d6 for each of their character's ability scores, in order.
-They may then swap any two of the results.
+- Roll 3d6 for each of your character's ability scores, in order.
+You may then swap any two of the results.
 - Ability scores are not universal descriptors.
 A character with a low STR is not necessarily weak; they can still attempt to raise a door or survive a deadly fight!
 Their risk is simply higher.

 ## Hit Protection